 Any acceptable disciplinary action that is not age-appropriate for the child or is excessive in time or duration

-Emergency preparedness and response planning for emergencies resulting from a natural disaster or a human-caused event (such as violence at a child care facility) CCCPP-approved providers are required to have a written Emergency Preparedness and Response Plan to be implemented in the event of a fire, natural disaster, or other threatening situation that may pose a health or safety hazard to children.
+Emergency Preparedness and Response Planning for Emergencies Resulting from a Natural Disaster or a Human-Caused Event (such as Violence at a Child Care Facility)

+CCPP approved providers are required to have a written Emergency Preparedness and Response Plan to be implemented in the event of a fire, natural disaster, or other threatening situation that may pose a health or safety hazard to children.
 Plans must describe procedures for relocation, evacuation, shelter in place, and lockdown.
 MSDH also has an agency-wide emergency preparedness plan which describes agency procedures for relocation, evacuation, shelter in place, and lockdown.

-Handling and storage of hazardous materials and the appropriate disposal of bio- contaminants.
+Handling and Storage of Hazardous Materials and the Appropriate Disposal of Bio- Contaminants

 Garbage and trash shall be removed from the child care facility daily and from the grounds at least once a week.
 Garbage and trash shall be stored inaccessible to the children, and in insect and rodent resistant containers.

 The child care facility shall comply with all regulations promulgated by the Division of Sanitation of the Mississippi State Department of Health for: